mtdavis/music-server/README.md

 # music-server
 Music server + client.

-Written with Node.js on the backend, and React and [Material-UI](http://www.material-ui.com/) on the frontend.
+Written with flask on the backend, and React and [Material-UI](http://www.material-ui.com/) on the frontend.

 [Demo instance available here](https://music-server.mtdavis.org/) (with public-domain music and a few features disabled).